james126/mgm-server/README.md

 - **Admin Page**
     - JWT Cookies, JWT authentication, HTTP request caching and functionality to view/delete submitted 'Contact Us' forms from the database.
     - To prevent the page refreshing, vanilla JavaScript is used to submit HTTP requests to the Servlet and update only the HTML elements that have changed.
-    - NB: Cross-site tracking cookies must be enabled on the web browser (Firefox, Safari) to include JWT cookies in HTTP requests
+    - NB: Cross-site tracking cookies must be enabled on the web browser (Firefox, Safari) to include JWT cookies
         - `JwtAuthenticationFilter` extracts a JWT cookie from the request and creates a *UserNamePasswordAuthenticationToken*.
         - `PrintRequestFilter` can  log all url-encoded/JSON HTTP requests.
         - `InputStreamCachingFilter` caches content type *application/json* requests to prevent *IllegalStateException: “getInputStream() has already been called for this request*.